 - 9.0 Discharge planning must begin at the beginning of admission to the provider and is reflected in the initial ISP.
 Placement disruptions are unplanned changes whereas discharges are planned transitions to less restrictive placements, more appropriate placements or to permanency. - 9.1 The DFCS case manager and the provider including any subcontractors must participate in a team meeting prior to discharge for all children placed by Fulton or DeKalb County. - 9.2 The Discharge Summary must be provided to the DFCS case manager at the time of notification but no later than 24 hours.
-The Discharge Summary must include general information covering the child's placement, progress, challenges and recommendations for services and supports the child will need to be successful at home or in the next placement. - 9.3 The Division may, in its sole discretion, remove a child from a placement at any time. - 9.4 Providers must discharge all young persons from their program by the young person's 21st birthday.
+The Discharge Summary must include general information covering the child's placement, progress, efforts to preserve the placement, challenges, and recommendations for services and supports the child will need to be successful at home or in the next placement. - 9.3 The Division may, in its sole discretion, remove a child from a placement at any time. - 9.4 Providers must discharge all young persons from their program by the young person's 21st birthday. - 9.5 For youth exiting a placement to enter college or other long term learning facilities, providers must discharge the youth from the placement.
+If the youth desires to return to the placement during breaks (e.g. Christmas or summer) the provider must add the youth back into the placement.
+If capacity does not permit the youth to be added to the home, permission may be granted by the Office of Provider Management to ensure the youth can maintain their permanency connection with the caregiver(s).